Is the problem behavioural or medical?

 Some of our favourite cat toys and distractions are available here.

-Environmental enrichment can also be very useful for cats who are anxious.
-Try a little distraction and entertainment with scratching posts or cardboard scratching mats.
+Environmental enrichment can also be very useful for cats who scratch furniture – try giving them scratching posts or cardboard scratching mats.
 Rubbing a small amount of catnip on the post will encourage the cat to scratch in the approved area.
+Vetopia has a great selection of cat scratchers and trees here.

 There is also a cat food produced by Royal Canin named 'Calm' which is designed to help stabilise emotional balance in cats.
 The food contains the proteins casein and tryptophan which have been shown to help calm anxious animals.